Pure Geometric Branes and Mass Hierarchy: Conclusions

-With the existence of cosmology constant in 5-dimensional background, RS1 model supports an $AdS_5/Z_2$ bulk solution.
-And as a result of the fine tuning of brane tensions, two flat branes are constituted at boundaries of compact extra dimension.
-While in our simple toy model, without introducing the delta functions by hand, but by means of the Weyl scalar and $S^1/Z_2$ extra dimension, we constitute a two-brane configuration.
-The effective energy densities are infinite on the branes, such as $\hat\rho(0)=-4kp\delta(0)$ on the invisible brane in case 2.
-Thus only up to some constant factors, these effective densities equivalently play the roles of brane tensions (energy densities localized on the branes) as in RS1 model, and they actually compensate the effects produced by the bulk components of the effective energy densities and hence insure the existence of these 4-dimensional flat Minkowski branes.
+In this paper, we have considered a toy brane model based on the Weyl integrable geometry to overcome the cosmological problem of RS1 model.
+We achieve the thin brane solutions with two flat branes located at the boundaries.
+For the Weyl scalar depending only on the extra dimension, the geometry on the brane is still Riemannian.

+Since the massless graviton wave-function in gravitational fluctuations (\ref{Gravitational_zero_modes}) is determined by both the warp factor and the Weyl scalar, so it is very interesting that even the solution is totally different from the solutions in Ref. \refcite{Yang2012a} for the additional scalar kinetic term, but their gravitation perturbations are exactly the same because of their same Schr$\ddot{\text{o}}$dinger-like equation.
+Although the graviton mass spectra can not be distinguished between two models, their mass spectra of bulk matter fields are different, since the spectra relies on the form of warp factor \cite{Liu2013a}.
+As we have expected, the massless graviton is also localized on the negative tension brane at $z_b$, and this is crucial for moving our world to the positive tension brane to solve the cosmological problem.
+On the other hand, as gravitational zero modes are not normalizable when $z\rightarrow\infty$, compactifying the extra dimension is indeed necessary in our model.

-As is well known, RS1 model can provide an exponential twist of hierarchy problem resorting to the exponential warp factor and two-brane configuration, thus finally we have simply discussed the possibility of solving the mass hierarchy problem based on the solution in case 2.
-Our world is assumed living on the brane located at the origin, and with all the fundamental parameters to be of order of TeV scale and $\beta z_b\approx 10^{16}$, a large hierarchy can be generated from the 4-dimensional Planck scale and fundamental weak scale.
-Moreover, the spacing of KK modes is found to be of order of $10^{-4}$eV in this case, however, since the lower massive KK gravitons are suppressed on our visible brane and the strength of their interaction with our matter fields on the brane is the weak 4-dimensional gravitational one $1/M_{\text{Pl}}$, the light KK gravitons cannot be seen individually in colliders.
+In order to produce a large twist between the 4-dimensional Planck scale and 5-dimensional fundamental scale in the model, our world should locates on the positive tension brane at the origin, and this ensures the correct brane Freedmann-like equation.
+With all the fundamental parameters set to the order of TeV scale and $\beta z_b\approx 10^{16}$, a large enough hierarchy is generated between the 4-dimensional Planck scale and the fundamental electroweak scale.
+Moreover, the spacing of KK modes is found to be very tiny, namely, about the order of $10^{-4}$eV.
+It is more similar to ADD model with two extra dimensions.
+However, since the lower massive KK gravitons are suppressed on the visible brane, their interaction strength with the matter fields on the brane is just the weak 4-dimensional gravitation strength $1/M_{\text{Pl}}$.
+So the light KK gravitons cannot be seen individually in colliders.
+With some roughly evaluation, we show that their collective contribution is also hidden in the low energy experimental observations.